jasononeil/cultureamp-style-guide/README.md

-# Culture Amp’s User Interface Component Library (ca-ui)
+# Culture Amp’s Component Library and Living Style Guide

 ## Using components in your project